daptablade/docs/mynewbook/Tutorials/Simple optimisation problem.md

 Select the `upload user input files` link at the bottom of the `Parameters` tab to upload the file.
 The upload was successful if a corresponding entry appears under the 'user_input_files' section of the JSON object in the `Parameters` text box.

-By extracting parameters from the python code and defining them in the `Parameters` tab instead, we can change the optimisation setup on the fly without having to view or modify the python code.
+By extracting parameters from the python code and defining them in the `Parameters` tab instead, we can change the optimisation setup without having to view or modify the python code.
+This makes it easier to track input changes and to compare Runs (e.g. via the session file).
-This makes the components more general, robust and re-usable.
+The component also becomes more general, robust and re-usable.
 We will demonstrate the benefits of this approach in the next section by replacing the 'unconstrained' parameters with the 'constrained' ones.

 Select `Save data` to save the edits and close the component interface.